 You Get Easily Distracted: Becoming easily distracted by noise or minor happenings in your surroundings is one sign that you have ADHD.
 So is trouble with concentrating and difficulty in staying focused – this is a sure sign.

-You Have Problems Paying Attention To Details: You have a problem with following directions, and it is hard for you to do the task accordingly.
+You Have Problems Paying Attention To Details: “The very nature of ADHD implies that the child will have difficulty with self-control, paying attention, listening to instructions at home and school, and following directions.”
+Kara Tamanini, M.S., LMHC said.
+But it is the same with adults.
+You have a problem with following directions, and it is hard for you to do the task accordingly.

 You Are Disorganized: You tend to have poor organizational skills that everything is messy and scattered in your home or the office.